top of page

 Children (4-12 years)

-Early therapeutic intervention can help prevent more serious emotional and behavioural problems developing as the young person matures.
+Early therapeutic intervention can help prevent more serious emotional and behavioural problems developing as a young person matures.
+We use a creative and therapeutic approach, including play, sand and art therapy.

 Pirate Website Background .png